microsoft/PackageUploader/README.md

 ## Q & A

-Question: When will the tool start working with Flight branches?
+Question: When will the tool start working with Flight branches? <br>
+Answer: We're working on this now and with the new iteration of the wrapper uploading to a flight should work.

-Question: Is this only for PC?
+Question: Is this only for PC? <br>
+Answer: The naming of the action and config is only temporary - this will get changed later.
+All packages are supported: UWP, MSIXVC, XVC.

-Question: Can I use the API directly?
+Question: Can I use the API directly? <br>
+Answer: You may and documentation will be written however there will be no support.
+Please reference the document and the wrapper source for call patterns.

-Question: Can I use one App name for multiple products?
+Question: Can I use one App name for multiple products? <br>
+Answer: In theory this should work, but currently it is not.
+We're working with the Partner Center Accounts Team to identify the issue.

+Question: Will this have delta uploads? <br>
+Answer: Delta uploads was out of scope for the initial target of the project - however this has been commited for future implementation.

+Question: Will I need to do anything different for delta uploads to work? <br>
+Answer: You will not - this will all be done at the service layer and client shouldn't have to be touched.

 ## Contributing